-Frequently asked question hubs (FAQ pages) help your business succinctly and appropriately respond to the needs of your audience.
+Frequently asked question (FAQ) pages (or hubs) help your business respond to the needs of your audience more quickly and appropriately.

-In no small part, this has been driven by the growth in voice search, mobile search, and personal/home assistants and speakers.
+In no small part, the importance of FAQ pages has been driven in recent years by the growth in voice search, mobile search, and personal/home assistants and speakers.

 These predominantly rely on the pre-results (Google Answers and Featured Snippets) and can be targeted specifically with FAQ pages.